-- Inappropriate comments about a teacher including in person or online - Offensive behaviour towards another student including making racist, homophobic or sexist comments or insults in person or online - Acts of aggression striking another student - Smoking or vaping on site - · Alcohol use in school - Deliberate and persistent disruption to lessons or school activities
+- Inappropriate comments about a teacher including in person or online - Offensive behaviour towards another student including making racist, homophobic or sexist comments or insults in person or online - Acts of aggression striking another student - Smoking, vaping or use other nicotine based products on site - Alcohol use in school - Deliberate and persistent disruption to lessons or school activities

 Incidents and offences at this level will always be reviewed by a senior member of staff because it is likely that this behaviour causes harm to the student and/or to others.
 Students must understand that these misbehaviours are likely to have serious consequences if they were to happen in the workplace and therefore sanctions at this level reflect the need for this behaviour to cease immediately and not be repeated.
-Parents/quardians will always be informed of behaviour at this level.
+Parents/guardians will always be informed of behaviour at this level.

-The sanction for behaviour at this level is most often a 2-hour Leadership detention (usually after school 4-6pm) during which time will be taken to ensure that the student understands why the behaviour shown is not acceptable.
+The sanction for behaviour at this level is most often a 2-hour Leadership detention (usually after school 4-6pm) during which, time will be taken to ensure that the student understands why the behaviour shown is not acceptable.
 There may also be an element of School based community service.